 Keep credentials to yourself: Keep the usernames and passwords of your accounts for yourself.
 Just don’t send it, it’s that simple!

 Think before you post: Never post something based on your emotions.
 Your emotions are temporary but the internet is forever.
 Remember that ;).

-Be careful of the pictures: Limit sharing of pictures which seem questionable.
+Be careful of the pictures: Limit the sharing of pictures that seem questionable.
 It might seem like a good idea now but will it be okay 10 years later?
 Note that, once it’s out there, there’s no way of taking it back.

 Leave a strong footprint behind